dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 3/04 Clickthru-Linuxvsi.md

-Use this click through demonstration to provision an Linux virtual server image (VSI).
+Use this click through demonstration to provision an Linux virtual server instance (VSI).

 !!!
 Important